Money & Taxes

 How much will everything cost in the U.S.?

 You already have read your housing plan, which tells you the cost of rent, utilities and transportation.
 You will find that many things will be more expensive in the U.S. than at home.
-Costs can vary depending on what area you are in, but below are some typical costs for things in the U.S.
+Costs vary widely depending on what state you are in, and whether your community is urban, rural, suburban or tourist.
+Inflation has also pushed up costs since the COVID-19 pandemic.

 Opening a Bank Account